-If you’re going to make your triangle blocks from fabric squares, which is the method I usually use (and the method I teach in the tutorial above), you will need four fabric squares to make each pinwheel block:
+If you’re going to make your triangle blocks from fabric squares, which is the method I usually use (and the method I teach in the tutorial below), you will need four fabric squares to make each pinwheel block:

 - Two light squares